walac/walac.github.io/_posts/2017-03-11-golang-patch.md

 ```

 So far so good.
 You can also set the user in which the process will run.
-Let's demonstrate it by expliciting setting the current user as the user
+Let's demonstrate it by explicitly setting the current user as the user
 account of the child process:

 ```go